 John Crowley, Ph.D.

 Antje Hoering, Ph.D. is President and Chief Executive Officer of Cancer Research And Biostatistics (CRAB).
-Dr. Hoering has a distinguished career with CRAB having joint the as a Senior Biostatistician in 2004, transitioned into the role of Chief Scientific Officer in 2013 and ultimately assumed the role of Chief Executive Officer in January 2015.
+Dr. Hoering has a distinguished career with CRAB having joined the organization as a Senior Biostatistician in 2004, transitioning into the role of Chief Scientific Officer in 2013 and taking on the role of Chief Executive Officer in January 2015.

 She presently serves as the Principal Investigator for Computing and Data Management for the SWOG Statistics and Data Management Center.
 She is the lead statistician for the SWOG Myeloma Committee and an active member of the Myeloma Steering Committee for the National Clinical Trials Network.
 Dr. Hoering serves as the primary lead statistician of the Myeloma Institute at the University of Arkansas for Medical Sciences.
 She is also an associate editor of the Statistics in Biopharmaceutical Research and co-editor of the third edition of the Handbook of Statistics in Clinical Oncology.
 Dr. Hoering has led several workshops nationally and internationally on biostatistical principals in oncology clinical trials for a variety of audiences.
 Dr. Hoering serves as a consultant on industry sponsored studies, including a Phase III registration trial and has served as the biostatistics representative for Type B and pre-NDA meetings with the FDA.
 Dr. Hoering holds affiliate faculty appointments at the Fred Hutchinson Cancer Research Center and the Biostatistics Department of the University of Washington.

 Before joining CRAB, Dr. Hoering was a senior research associate at the Cancer Center at the Mayo Clinic, and an Assistant Professor at the Mayo Medical School in Rochester, Minnesota.
 While at the Mayo Clinic she was the lead statistician on several Phase I, II, and III clinical trials in hematological malignancies and breast cancer.
 She managed a team of statisticians and data analysts in the design, conduct and analysis of these clinical trials.